Autoencoder vs Variational Autoencoder (VAE): Differences, Example

 autoencoder vs variational autoencoder - point vs distribution

 To illustrate this, let’s consider an example of image generation.
-Suppose we want to generate new images of a specific class, say, shirt.
+Suppose we want to generate new images of a specific class, say, a shirt.
 We can train a VAE on a dataset of shirt images, and sample random points from the learned distribution in the latent space.
 These points can then be decoded by the VAE’s decoder network to generate new shirt images that share similar characteristics with the original dataset.
 The use of a multivariate normal distribution allows the VAE to generate diverse images that still belong to the same class.
 On the other hand, when we use the autoencoder, the point next to a given point may end up creating an image which is not of similar type.

-• Different loss function for variational autoencoder: The other difference between autoencoder and variational autoencoder is usage of loss function.
+• Different loss function for variational autoencoder: The other difference between autoencoder and variational autoencoder is the usage of the loss function.
 In an autoencoder, the loss function only consists of the reconstruction loss between the input and its corresponding output generated by the encoder-decoder pair.
 The objective of the autoencoder is to minimize this loss, which means that it tries to reconstruct the input image as accurately as possible.
 On the other hand, the loss function for a VAE includes two components: the reconstruction loss and the Kullback-Leibler (KL) divergence term.
 The reconstruction loss measures the difference between the input image and its reconstructed version, similar to the autoencoder.
 However, the KL divergence term measures how different the learned distribution of the latent variables is from the prior distribution, which is usually assumed to be a standard normal distribution.
 This regularization term helps the VAE to avoid overfitting and to learn a more robust latent space.

 Recall that Kullback-Leibler (KL) divergence term is a measure of how much one probability distribution differs from another.
 In the context of variational autoencoders (VAEs), the KL divergence term is used as a regularization term in the loss function.
 The purpose of this term is to encourage the learned latent variables to follow a prior distribution, which is usually assumed to be a standard normal distribution.
 This prior distribution can help the VAE to generate diverse and realistic samples by forcing the learned distribution to be more structured.